PetrKryslUCSD/Elfel.jl/docs/src/tutorials/tut_poisson_q4.md

 At the top of the `assembleKF` we look at the function `integrate!` to evaluate the weak-form integrals.
 The key to making this calculation efficient is type stability.
 All the arguments coming in must have concrete types.
-This is why this function is a subfunction: the function barrier allows for all arguments to be resolved to concrete types.
+This is why the `integrate!` function is an inner
+function: the function barrier allows for all arguments to be resolved to concrete types.

 ```julia
     function integrate!(am, av, elit, qpit, kappa, Q)